par7133/par7133/README.md

 <b>Swapping</b>: php development for graphic design.

-Please contact <a href="http://5mode.net/l/email">http://5mode.net/l/email</a> to have full access to Order Dude or Homomm.
+Please contact us via email to have full access to Order Dude or Homomm.

 ##### My GitHub Statistics